lloeki/rebel/README.md

 only goes so far.

-As ActiveRecord grows, a significant decision has been taken in the Rails team to turn ARel into a library purely internal to ActiveRecord: the whole of it is basically considered internal and private, and only ActiveRecord's public interface should be used.
+As ActiveRecord grows, a significant decision has been taken in the Rails team to turn Arel into a library purely internal to ActiveRecord: the whole of it is basically considered internal and private, and only ActiveRecord's public interface should be used.
 Unfortunately, some highly dynamic, complex queries simply cannot be built using ActiveRecord, and concatenating strings to build